Security (finance): Equity

-An equity security is a share of equity interest in an entity such as the capital stock of a company, trust or partnership.
-The most common form of equity interest is common stock, although preferred equity is also a form of capital stock.
+An equity security is a share of equity interest in an entity such as the stock of a company, trust or partnership.
+The most common form of equity interest is common stock, although preferred equity is also a form of stock.
 The holder of an equity is a shareholder, owning a share, or fractional part of the issuer.
 Unlike debt securities, which typically require regular payments (interest) to the holder, equity securities are not entitled to any payment.
 In bankruptcy, they share only in the residual interest of the issuer after all obligations have been paid out to creditors.
 However, equity generally entitles the holder to a pro rata portion of control of the company, meaning that a holder of a majority of the equity is usually entitled to control the issuer.
 Equity also enjoys the right to profits and capital gain, whereas holders of debt securities receive only interest and repayment of principal regardless of how well the issuer performs financially.
 Furthermore, debt securities do not have voting rights outside of bankruptcy.
 In other words, equity holders are entitled to the "upside" of the business and to control the business.

 Hybrid

 Hybrid securities combine some of the characteristics of both debt and equity securities.

 Preference shares form an intermediate class of security between equities and debt.
 If the issuer is liquidated, preference shareholders have the right to receive interest or a return of capital prior to ordinary shareholders.
-However, from a legal perspective, preference shares are capital stocks and therefore may entitle the holders to some degree of control depending on whether they carry voting rights.
+However, from a legal perspective, preference shares are stocks and therefore may entitle the holders to some degree of control depending on whether they carry voting rights.

 Convertibles are bonds or preferred stocks that can be converted, at the election of the holder of the convertibles, into the ordinary shares of the issuing company.
 The convertibility, however, may be forced if the convertible is a callable bond, and the issuer calls the bond.
 The bondholder has about one month to convert it, or the company will call the bond by giving the holder the call price, which may be less than the value of the converted stock.
 This is referred to as a forced conversion.

 Equity warrants are options issued by the company that allow the holder of the warrant to purchase a specific number of shares at a specified price within a specified time.
 They are often issued together with bonds or existing equities, and are, sometimes, detachable from them and separately tradeable.
 When the holder of the warrant exercises it, he pays the money directly to the company, and the company issues new shares to the holder.

 Warrants, like other convertible securities, increases the number of shares outstanding, and are always accounted for in financial reports as fully diluted earnings per share, which assumes that all warrants and convertibles will be exercised.

 Classification

-Securities may be classified according to many categories or classification systems:
+On the basis of various attributes or classification systems, securities may be classified into subsets: